KennethErrico/HTML5-CSS3-JAVASCRIPT/README.md

 fully functioning site using a combination of HTML5, CSS3, and JAVASCRIPT.
 My good friend and master plumber had no web presence at all.
 I interviewed him about what he would like to showcase, his company colors, and collected many pictures of his projects.
-This is the result (a zip file containing the actual pictures is available upon request).
+This is the result.
+A zip file containing the actual pictures is available upon request.

 CSS